Updated: May 12

 - Now, once you've popped them into the water, you'll notice some are floating.
 Push them down into the water and stir them around a bit with your fingers.
 This helps separate them so that each stamp is surrounded by water, not just surrounded by more stamps.
 This will help speed up the process.

-- Leave the stamps to soak for about an hour.
-To be honest, sometimes I leave the stamps in water for 3-4 hours or overnight.
-I usually do another stir with my fingers during the soak time.
+- Leave the stamps to soak for an hour or two.
+To be honest, sometimes I leave the stamps in water for 5-6 hours or overnight.
+I usually do another stir or two with my fingers during the soak time.
 The longer they're in there, the easier they are to remove.
-I did leave stamps in water for a week once and some of the colour came away so don't leave them too long unless you want blank stamps to work with (they actually look pretty cool!)
+I did leave stamps in water for a week once and some of the colour came away so don't leave them too long unless you want blank stamps to work with (they actually looked pretty cool!)

-- Place a towel on the floor.
-Depending how many stamps you are working through, you may need another towel.
-Sit down by your towel with your bowl of stamps and another bowl or container to use as a small bin for the scrap paper.
+- Place a towel or tea towel or flannel on the floor.
+Depending how many stamps you are working through, you may need another towel!
+I usually do a beach towel at a time.
+Sit down by your towel with your bowl of stamps and another bowl or container to use as a small bin for the scrap paper (which can be dried and recycled).

 - Now, therapeutically, peel or slide the stamp off the paper and place it on the towel as flat as possible.
 If a stamp curls up, you can place it face down and that normally does the trick.
 You’ll soon get the hang of it.
 If the stamps do not slide off easily, I would recommend you pop them back into the bowl for a longer soak.
 Look out for cute little messages under the stamps too!